 What Is Two-Factor Authentication?

 Most small businesses already have some form of authentication set up within their systems.
-This is often done by requiring employees to enter a password to access company data, helping to ensure sensitive information is seen only by authorized individuals.
+This is often done by requiring employees to enter a single sign-on password to access company data, helping to ensure sensitive information is seen only by authorized individuals and not susceptible to unauthorized access.
 Two-factor authentication, or multi-factor authentication, simply adds a step to this process.
-Once the initial password is entered, the system requires further proof that the person requesting access is authorized.
+Once the initial password is entered, the system requires further proof that the user account requesting access is authorized.
 This can be done in a variety of ways, such as creating a randomly generated password on an external device, utilizing biometric identifiers or requesting confirmation on the employee’s smartphone.

 Why Should I Use Multi-Factor Authentication?

 Although you might feel your data is secure under traditional password protection, there are many ways cybercriminals can get hold of employee usernames and passwords through phishing to gain access to sensitive information.
 Email accounts are especially vulnerable to these types of attacks, allowing criminals to send urgent requests to unsuspecting individuals and ask them to change passwords or fill in personal information.
 These emails often direct the target to a website designed to look legitimate, but any information entered is sent straight to the criminal.

 The hacker can then use the individual’s password to gain entry or use the personal information obtained to answer security questions and find out the password.
 If your company is only set up on a single-factor authentication system, this is all they need to access your most sensitive data.

 Noncompliance by employees is another major security concern in companies.
 Staff may resent the need to generate complex passwords for multiple systems and will find creative ways to subvert this process.
 Setting up multi-factor can relieve them of this burden by enhancing IT security enough to only require remembering one complex passcode.